-The directors of Lee Kuan Yew Fund for Bilingualism (the "Fund") are pleased to present their report together with the audited financial statements of the Fund for the reporting year ended 31 March 2013.
-The reporting year covers the period since incorporation on 22 February 2012 to 31 March 2013.
+The directors of Lee Kuan Yew Fund for Bilingualism (the "Fund") are pleased to present their report together with the audited financial statements of the Fund for the reporting year ended 31 March 2014.

 1. Directors at Date of Report